Tilted Hardy paradoxes for device-independent randomness extraction: Acknowledgments

 \section{Acknowledgments}

-We acknowledge support from the Start-up Fund ”Device-Independent Quantum Communication Networks” from The University of Hong Kong, the Seed Fund ”Security of Relativistic Quantum Cryptography” (Grant No. 201909185030) and the Early Career Scheme (ECS) grant ”Device-Independent Random Number Generation and Quantum Key Distribution with Weak Random Seeds” (Grant No. 27210620).
+We acknowledge support from the Start-up Fund ”Device-Independent Quantum Communication Networks” from The University of Hong Kong, the Seed Fund ”Security of Relativistic Quantum Cryptography” (Grant No. 201909185030), the Early Career Scheme (ECS) grant ”Device-Independent Random Number Generation and Quantum Key Distribution with Weak Random Seeds” (Grant No. 27210620), the General Research Fund (GRF) grant "Semi-device-independent cryptographic applications of a single trusted quantum system" (Grant No. 17211122) and the Research Impact Fund (RIF) "Trustworthy quantum gadgets for secure online communication" (Grant No. R7035-21).
 P.H. acknowledges support from the Foundation for Polish Science (IRAP project, ICTQT, contract no. 2018/MAB/5, co-financed by EU within the Smart Growth Operational Programme).

 \begin{appendix}